knative/docs/community/DOCS-CONTRIBUTING.md

 - Mentor members and contributors to improve their writing

-- May approve documentation contributions for acceptance, but will ask for engineering review for code-heavy contributions
+- Might approve documentation contributions for acceptance, but will ask for engineering review for code-heavy contributions

 ### Becoming an approver